NewDawn0/ND-ZSH/README.md

 ## Installation

-To quickly install and use such a shell run:
+To quickly install and use this shell configuration, run the following command:

 ```bash
 nix run github:NewDawn0/ND-ZSH
 ```

-To instlall it run:
+To install it, follow the instructions below:

 ```bash
 # TODO: Add install instructions
 ```

+## Additional Features

+The shell configuration provides autocomplete, syntax highlighting, and suggestions.

-## Installed binaries
+## Installed Binaries

+The following binaries are installed:

 - bat
 - btop